fqh-popo/ivhq/README.md

 ### Constraints
 We'd prefer if you did not change the structure of the various markdown (`.md`) files in the site - particularly the ones in `_projects`, `_posts` and `_destinations`.
 They represent content that the Marketing department will edit, and so should not be too complex.

-### Questions
-If anything is unclear, please feel free to ask for clarification (by [email](mailto:robin@volunteerhq.org)), or just clearly list the assumptions you have made.

-### Intellectual property
-The work you do on this project remains your property, and we will use it only to evaluate your suitability for this role.
-If you use any assets from our website, they remain our property.
-If you are employed by us, by mutual agreement we may choose to incorporate some or all of this work into our products.